sagemath/trac_to_gh/Issue 9921.md

 CC:  @nexttime mvngu @kcrisman

-leif suggested at #9433 that we add release notes to SAGE_ROOT.
-Perhaps they could be produced using mvngu's [rnotes script](http://sage.math.washington.edu/home/mvngu/apps/rnotes/) (also available at [http://bitbucket.org/mvngu/rnotes/](http://bitbucket.org/mvngu/rnotes/).
+leif suggested at #9433 that we add a file to SAGE_ROOT containing release notes

+Perhaps the release notes could be produced using mvngu's [rnotes script](http://sage.math.washington.edu/home/mvngu/apps/rnotes/) (also available at [http://bitbucket.org/mvngu/rnotes/](http://bitbucket.org/mvngu/rnotes/).
 We could in fact (with his permission) include that script with Sage, and then run it as part of the sage-sdist script.
+It might be better to not automate its creation, though.

 Issue created by migration from https://trac.sagemath.org/ticket/9922